geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 So I think it's just really the timing and speed.

 ##### **Chenyu** [[00:57:02](https://www.youtube.com/watch?v=hIWzGyEX2do&t=3422)]
-So I think one first thing I would try is, first, I see you have many beam parameters.
+So I think one first thing I would try is, first, I see you have many BEAM parameters.
 Just remove those all out.
 I think those are smaller than default.
 And you want to see the potential of this.